-We have audited the accompanying consolidated statement of financial position of Aktiebolaget Svensk Exportkredit (Swedish Export Credit Corporation) and its subsidiaries as of December 31, 2017, and the related consolidated statements of comprehensive income, changes in equity and cash flows for the year then ended, including the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2017, and the results of their operations and their cash flows for the year then ended in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated statement of financial position of Aktiebolaget Svensk Exportkredit (Swedish Export Credit Corporation) and its subsidiaries as of December 31, 2018 and December 31, 2017, and the related consolidated statements of comprehensive income, changes in equity and cash flows for the years then ended, including the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2018 and December 31, 2017, and the results of their operations and their cash flows for the two years then ended in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.

-The consolidated financial statements of the Company as of December 31, 2016 and for each of the two years in the period ended December 31, 2016 were audited by other auditors whose report dated February 24, 2017 expressed an unqualified opinion on those consolidated financial statements.
+The consolidated financial statements of the Company as of December 31, 2016 and for the year then ended were audited by other auditors whose report dated February 24, 2017 expressed an unqualified opinion on those consolidated financial statements.